apresence/ZoomMeetingBotSDK/README.md

 * A pluggable system to experiment with various ChatBots so the Bot can engage in banter with participants.
 A wrapper around the [ChatterBot](https://pypi.org/project/ChatterBot/) python package is used for this purpose
 * It can "speak" using text-to-speech
 * It can automatically send emails via Gmail on demand

-The goal with this SDK is to relieve meeting hosts of much of the burden involved with running meetings so that they can focus on actually *meeting* in their meetings.

 **Don't bother trying to clone the code just yet!**  While it is already live and managing several meetings, the code is not yet in a state where it can be easily deployed.
 I'd hate for someone to clone the code and get frustrated trying to get it to work.